Most Common Sports Injuries

 5 Causes of Sports Injuries

-The common 5 causes of sports injuries include:
+The 5 causes of sports injuries include:

 1. Overuse: Repeated movements can lead to wear and tear on muscles and joints, causing injuries like shin splints or tendinitis.